New Grant Program Will Spur Competition and Help U.S. Farmers Address Rising Costs

 WASHINGTON, Sept.
-27, 2022 –USDA Secretary Tom Vilsack today announced that Biden-Harris Administration is making $500 million in grants available to increase American-made fertilizer production to spur competition and combat price hikes on U.S. farmers caused by the war in Ukraine.
+27, 2022 – U.S. Department of Agriculture (USDA) Secretary Tom Vilsack today announced that the Biden-Harris Administration is making $500 million in grants available to increase American-made fertilizer production to spur competition and combat price hikes on U.S. farmers caused by the war in Ukraine.

 “Under the leadership of President Biden and Vice President Harris, USDA is creating a resilient, secure and sustainable economy, and this support to provide domestic, independent choices for fertilizer supplies is part of that effort,” Vilsack said.
 “USDA believes in the growth of innovative, local businesses owned and shared by people who can best serve their own unique community’s needs, fill gaps, and build opportunities.
 Recent supply chain disruptions have shown just how critical it is to invest in the agricultural supply chain here at home.
 The Fertilizer Production Expansion Program is one example of many Biden-Harris Administration initiatives to bring production and jobs back to the United States, promote competition and support American goods and services.”

 The Biden-Harris Administration’s Fertilizer Production Expansion Program is part of a whole-of-government effort to promote competition in agricultural markets.
 The funds are being made available through the Commodity Credit Corporation.

 Grants will be used to support independent, innovative and sustainable American fertilizer production to supply American farmers.
 Funds also will expand the manufacturing and processing of fertilizer and nutrient alternatives in the U.S. and its territories.

 The program will support fertilizer production that is: